 All Emory University students are required to provide documentation of all required immunizations using the Emory University Student Health Services Immunization Form by the deadlines established by each school or academic unit.
-Students may seek an exemption from certain vaccination requirements based on a documented medical contraindication or a strong personal objection to taking the vaccine.
+Students may seek an exemption from certain vaccination requirements based on a documented medical contraindication or a strongly held religious belief.